Seretse Khama: Presidency

 At the time of its independence in 1966, Botswana was the world's third-poorest country, poorer than most other African countries.
 Its infrastructure was minimal, with only 12 km of paved roads; and few of its people had formal education, with only 22 university graduates and 100 secondary school graduates.

 Khama set out on a vigorous economic programme intended to transform the nation into an export-based economy, built around beef, copper and diamonds.
 The 1967 discovery of Orapa's diamond deposits aided this programme.

-Khama instituted strong measures against corruption, the bane of so many other newly independent African nations.
-Unlike other countries in Africa, his administration adopted free-market-friendly policies to foster economic development.
+Khama instituted strong measures against corruption.
+His administration adopted free-market-friendly policies to foster economic development.
 Khama promised low and stable taxes to mining companies, liberalized trade, and increased personal freedoms.
 He maintained low marginal income tax rates to deter tax evasion and corruption.
 He upheld liberal democracy and non-racism in the midst of a region embroiled in civil war, racial enmity and corruption.
-Khama embraced the rule of law.

 The small public service was transformed into an efficient and relatively corruption-free bureaucracy with workers hired based on merit.
 Calls to immediately "indigenize" the bureaucracy were resisted, and the government retained foreign expatriates working in the bureaucracy until suitably qualified locals could be found to replace them.
 Khama and his people also drew on international advisers and consultants.
 Mining companies were encouraged to search the country for more resources, leading to the discovery of additional copper, nickel, and coal deposits.